Madagascar Institute East

 $1000

-Jeff & Peter have constructed a sculpture that embodies a terminal which responds with sound to the movement of a person around it.
-With the grant, a second sculpture will be created and placed in a location remote of the first sculpture.
-Through the Internet, the sculptures will be linked and participants will “communicate” with one another by responding to the sounds made by one another.
-To learn more about Dreamspace, click here.
+Jeff & Peter initially constructed a sculpture that embodied a terminal which responded with sound to the movement of a person around it.
+With their grant in 2003, a second sculpture was created and placed in a location remote to the first sculpture.
+The sculptures were linked, and participants “communicated” with one another by responding to the each other’s sounds.

 The Tunnel of Transformation